Skip to content

 ...

-/home/yunhao sleep
+➜ /home/yunhao sleep

-Start to sleep for 5000000 microseconds
+Start to sleep for 5000000 microseconds.

-Woke up again after 5000000 microseconds
+Woke up again after 5000000 microseconds.

 1. Update the struct proc_request and the sleep function mentioned above so that this sleep function sends a PROC_SLEEP message to the GPID_PROCESS process.

-2. In apps/system/sys_proc.c, add a case for PROC_SLEEP and put a debug printing there temporarily, so you know that GPID_PROCESS succeeds in receiving the message.
+2. In apps/system/sys_proc.c, add a case for PROC_SLEEP and put debug printing there temporarily, so you know that GPID_PROCESS succeeds in receiving the message.

-• Add one or more fields to struct process and initialize them in proc_alloc().
+• Add one or more fields to struct process, and initialize them in proc_alloc().

 7. Remove the debug printings.
-Run sleep again in the egos-2000 shell and you shall see the Woke up ... printing 5 seconds after the first line of printing.
+Run sleep again in the egos-2000 shell, and you shall see the Woke up ... printing 5 seconds after the first line of printing.

 Protect the OS memory

-Setup a PMP region
+Set up a PMP region

-Read through chapter 3.7 of the RISC-V reference manual for Physical Memory Protection (PMP) and then write your code in earth/cpu_mmu.c:
+Read through chapter 3.7 of the RISC-V reference manual for Physical Memory Protection (PMP), and then write your code in earth/cpu_mmu.c:

 c